Game-Theoretic Multiagent Reinforcement Learning: Cooperative Mean-Field Control

 Although the MFC formulation in Eq. (\ref{eq:mfc_obj}) appears similar to the MFG formulation in Eq. (\ref{eq:mfg_obj}), their underlying physical meaning is fundamentally different.
 As is illustrated in Figure \ref{fig:mfs}, the difference is which operation is performed first: learning the equilibrium of the $N$-player game or taking the limit as $N \rightarrow +\infty$.
 In the fixed-point iteration of MFG, one first assumes $L_t$ is given and then lets the (infinite) number of agents find the best response to $L_t$, while in MFC, one assumes an infinite number of agents to avoid the curse of dimensionality in cooperative MARL and then finds the optimal policy for each agent from a central controller perspective.
 In addition, compared to mean-field NE in MFG, the solution concept of the central controller in MFC is the Pareto optimum\footnote{The Pareto optimum is a subset of NE.}, an equilibrium point where no individual can be better off without making others worse off.
+It is worth noting that when there are multiple equilibria and the agent may have different preferences between them, learning to play Pareto optimal strict Nash equilibrium is helpful \cite{wang2003learning}.
 Finally, other differences between MFG and MFC can be found in \cite{carmona2013control}.